umarhassan-mitodl/11.203-fall-2010/content/pages/readings.md

 The housing and financial bubbles
 {{< tdclose >}}{{< tdopen >}}

 Shiller, Robert J. "Understanding Recent Trends in House Prices and Home Ownership."
 Talk prepared for Jackson Hole Symposium, Kansas City Fed. *Housing, Housing Finance, and Monetary Policy*.
-August 2007, pp. 1-19. ([PDF](http://seattlebubble.com/blog/wp-content/uploads/2007/10/2007-08-robert-shiller-understanding-recent-trends-in-house-prices-and-home-ownership.pdf))
+August 2007, pp. 1-19. ({{% resource_link "d4a8cf98-a06d-4996-bc99-c8a97cbce127" "PDF" %}})

 Immergluck, Dan.
 "Mortgage Market Breakdown: The Contributions of Transactional Failures, Conflicts of Interest and Global Capital Surpluses."
 In *Foreclosed: High-Risk Lending, Deregulation, and the Undermining of America's Mortgage Market*.
 Cornell University Press, 2009.
 ISBN: 9780801447723.